-Pre-AP Ninth Grade English
+Honors Ninth Grade English

-Open to Grades: 9 Length of Course: Full Year Graduation Requirement: English the depth and breadth of accompanying assignments and projects will be more independent as well as a project related to each.
+Open to Grades: 9 Length of Course: Full Year Graduation Requirement: English accompanying assignments and projects will be more independent as well as a project related to each.
 Independent reading (including summer reading) is also a part of the class.

 This course is strongly recommended for college-bound students who wish to expand their knowledge of literature and further develop their communication skills through literary analysis, discussion, and presentation.
-Although the curriculum will be essentially the same as that used for all ninth grade English classes,
+Although the curriculum will be essentially the same as that used for all ninth grade English classes, the depth and breadth of